USS Harry S. Truman: 2013

 On 22 July, Harry S. Truman left for an extended deployment to the 5th Fleet area of responsibility, and settled into her mission of supporting Operation Enduring Freedom and the coalition of troops on the ground in Afghanistan.

 2014

-On 14 February, the Commander, Naval Air Force U.S. Atlantic Fleet named Harry S. Truman as the East Coast aircraft carrierBattle "E" award winner.
+On 14 February, the Commander, Naval Air Force U.S. Atlantic Fleet named Harry S. Truman as the East Coast aircraft carrier Battle "E" award winner.

 On 23 March, Harry S. Truman was relieved by in the U.S. 5th Fleet area of responsibility, conducting maritime security operations and supporting theater security cooperation efforts.